samdmarshall/SDMMobileDevice/ReadMe.md

 * libssl.dylib

 If you have trouble locating any of these, please look at the "-Framework" xcode project file to get the paths for these libraries.

+#### Entitlements
+This framework will require entitlements to access the following locations:
+`/var/run/usbmuxd` (read/write access to this file)
+`/var/db/lockdown/` (read/write access to this directory)